Healthcare Programs Admission Tests

 HESI A2 Exam – The Health Education Systems, Inc. (HESI) Admission Assessment Information

-The HESI Exam can now be completed through ProctorU beginning October 1, 2020 through May 31, 2021.
-Program specific deadlines apply.
+The HESI A2 Entrance exam for Columbus State Community College students is available to complete at the Columbus Campus (Center for Workforce Development, Room 223).
+Program specific application deadlines apply.
 Please check the CSCC Healthcare Program requirements before scheduling to take the HESI Exam.
 Please schedule at least 72 hours in advance of the date/time you want to take your exam.
-The fee of $60.00 to take the HESI Exam will be collected through ProctorU when you schedule your testing appointment.
+See PDF below.

 For questions, contact firstname.lastname@example.org or 614-287-5750